-A lot of people, especially Londoners themselves, appreciate these because they don’t always want to be a part of the hustle and bustle – sometimes it’s nice to have a bit of peace and quiet whilst visiting sights people don’t generally know about.
-Continue reading “The Secret Sights Of London”
+A lot of people, especially Londoners themselves, appreciate these because they don’t always want to be a part of the hustle and bustle – sometimes it’s great to have a bit of peace and quiet whilst visiting sights people don’t generally know about.
+Continue reading “The secret sights of London”

 There are a number of ways you can enjoy a quieter, more relaxed stay in our capital city; for example, do you know how many parks and open spaces there are in London?

 If you count the City of London and Greater London, then you are looking at around 1,000 different green spaces to relax in.
 These include Royal parks – such as those which surround us at DUKES – commons, public gardens and converted church yards.
 Continue reading “Looking for a quiet, relaxing break?
 London can offer that”

 For the first time in 65 years, The National Gallery is reuniting two of the five paintings in his most celebrated series of works.
 ‘Sunflowers’ was created in 1888, two years prior to Van Gogh’s tragic death.
 The paintings are a reflection of his friendship with the French artist Paul Gauguin, for whom they were made to decorate his bedroom.
 The show also reveals new insights into their artistic collaboration, and offers a deeper understanding of these works of art.

 ‘Sunflowers’ is all the more fascinating when you consider the events surrounding its creation.
 Van Gogh himself described the paintings as “a decoration in which the raw and broken chrome yellow will blaze forth on various backgrounds”.
 These two works, one a replica of another, were produced throughout a period where his and Gauguin’s relationship dramatically deteriorated.
 Following it, Van Gogh suffered a breakdown and cut off his ear.